 The splash of soft blue, patterned Mod Encaustic Blue porcelain floor tiles, add real impact to an otherwise understated kitchen.
 I think colour can create happy, positive energy whilst still keeping spaces light and bright, I think I’d be quite content in this kitchen.
 For a real zingy pop of colour our vibrant Paintbox Gloss wall tile range will tick all the boxes.
 Don’t think you have to use the colour everywhere though, a feature wall or splash back will be enough.

-Now you're probably thinking natural stone on the whole isn't very colourful, and you're right.
-Yes we have a few colourful (and totally beautiful) marbles in our collection and we're definitely seeing a rise in their popularity but they are never going to be as versatile as the neutral tones.
-That’s why stone is perfect as a muted backdrop; its natural characteristics still provide enough variation to prevent it being dull whilst allowing you to add colour easily through more interchangeable interior items.
+Now you’re probably thinking natural stone tiles on the whole isn’t very colourful, and you’re right.
+Yes we have a few colourful (and totally beautiful) marble tiles in our collection and we’re definitely seeing a rise in their popularity but they are never going to be as versatile as the neutral tones.
+That’s why stone tiles are perfect as a muted backdrop; its natural characteristics still provide enough variation to prevent it being dull whilst allowing you to add colour easily through more interchangeable interior items.